irJERAD/hugoXYZ/content/home/publications.md

 date = 2016-04-20
 draft = false

-title = "Recent Publications"
-subtitle = ""
-widget = "publications"
+title = "More External Publications" subtitle = "from elsewheres" widget = "publications"

 # Order that this section will appear in.
-weight = 20
+weight = 60

 # Number of publications to list.
 count = 10